un-def/i3blocks-mpris/README.md

 ```
 [mpris]
-command=/path/to/bin/i3blocks-mpris [-c /path/to/config.json]
+command=/path/to/bin/i3blocks-mpris -c /path/to/config.json
 interval=persist
 ```

 ## Configuration

-The blocket can be configured using a JSON config file.
-The config itself and all its options are optional.
+The blocket can be configured using a JSON config file and/or command line arguments.
+The only required parameter is `player`.
+It must be specified using either the config or the command line argument.
+Other config parameters and the config itself are optional.

-### Config options
+### Config parameters

+#### player

+*Type:* string

+*Default value:* no default value, must be specified

+A name of the player, either a full bus name — `org.mpris.MediaPlayer2.<player>[.<instance>]` — or its `<player>[.<instance>]` part.

+Examples:

+  * org.mpris.MediaPlayer2.spotify
+  * org.mpris.MediaPlayer2.vlc.instance7389
+  * spotify
+  * vlc.instance7389

 #### format